 I have to say that the Ring Doorbell has provided a feeling of security and I feel better knowing that anyone who approaches the door will be caught on the camera.

-However there is sometimes quite a lag, I hear the noise from the actual doorbell and then a minute or even two later my phone gets the notification and that can be frustrating.
+However there is sometimes quite a lag (see update at end of post), I hear the noise from the actual doorbell and then a minute or even two later my phone gets the notification and that can be frustrating.

 Also the motion detection is sometimes slow to kick in, this morning as my daughter crept in after a night out, I just had her on video entering the door and not actually approaching the door and I have had video of the postman walking away after posting a letter and missing him walk up and actually post it!